vzakharchenko/smartthings-phevctl/README.md

 ## Features:
 - switch on/off condition/heater
-- receive warning message from the remote EV.
+- receive warning message from the remote EV and send it in push Notification.
+- send Notification "Pre A/C has stopped.
+Possible causes of this are as follows: Door is Open.
+Main battery level is Low.
+Drive Battery temperature is Low."
 - change mode of air conditioner: heater/cool/windscreen for 10/20/30 mins,
 - show battery level
 - support google home